Role of Technology in Investment BankingNovember 23, 2017

 This is changing at a fast pace.
 The highest performing investment banks are now using their front-office technologies in bold, innovative ways as a source of competitive advantage for the whole business.
 By concurrently enabling interdependent business functions, such as risk management, settlement and financial reporting, these technologies are transforming the way organizations ‘think’, ‘react’ and ‘operate’.

-• Management requires integrated, proactive technology infrastructures that can anticipate the impact of new market and regulatory developments and adapt to the same.
+- Management requires integrated, proactive technology infrastructures that can anticipate the impact of new market and regulatory developments and adapt to the same.

-investments in technology by using these assets to drive down costs, as well as increase revenues (traditionally the principal focus for front-office technologies)
+- Technical leaders are under mounting pressure to get a return on their massive investments in technology by using these assets to drive down costs, as well as increase revenues (traditionally the principal focus for front-office technologies)

-• This increasing emphasis on ROI means Technology leaders need to develop flexible IT systems/assets, that, by adapting to business change, can appreciate in value over time.
+- This increasing emphasis on ROI means Technology leaders need to develop flexible IT systems/assets, that, by adapting to business change, can appreciate in value over time.

 Understanding complex technology is one aspect, but a firm grasp of business problems is also essential.
-IB technologists work closely with the sales, trading floor, middle office operations to develop the software that enables them to make the split second decisions or use their creativity and initiative to enhance state-of-the-art front-to-back systems and databases.
+IB technologists work closely with the sales, trading floor, middle office operations to develop the software that enables them to make the split-second decisions or use their creativity and initiative to enhance state-of-the-art front-to-back systems and databases.
 Whatever the task may be, IB technologists work in a fast-moving environment where solutions move from concept to implementation in weeks and months rather than years.